treefishuk/Nomoni/docs/tutorials/part-one-basic-web-app-with-single-module.md

 ## Next Steps

-In [Part 2 : Adding a second module](/nomoni/docs/tutorials/part-two-adding-a-second-module) we will add a seccond module to the solution.
+In [Part 2 : Adding a second module](/nomoni/docs/tutorials/part-two-adding-a-second-module) we will add a second module to the solution.